sahil121-12/aws-organizations-backup/README.md

  #### About AWS Organizations Backup

-- AWS Organizations Backup is a tool designed to capture and backup important details of your AWS accounts.
+AWS Organizations Backup is a tool designed to capture and backup important details of your AWS accounts.
+It provides the following capabilities:

-- It allows you to retrieve and store information such as -Retrieve account details.
+- Retrieve account details.
--Enable services.
+- Enable services.
--Manage policies.
+- Manage policies.
--Delegate administrative access.
+- Delegate administrative access.

 ## Permissions Required